 If you're exploring different homebuying options, you may have come across the term "pre-foreclosure."
 Pre-foreclosure is the period before a home legally goes into foreclosure.
 But pre-foreclosure can be a bit confusing.
 First, it helps to establish what foreclosure means.

 Foreclosure is when a lender takes steps to sell a home to satisfy a debt after a borrower defaults — or fails to make payments — on their mortgage.
 Foreclosure doesn’t happen without warning.
-The lender will typically communicate an impending foreclosure to a borrower, giving the borrower time to make up payments or sell before the lender officially takes over.
+The lender will typically communicate an impending foreclosure to a borrower, giving the borrower time to make up payments, turn the home over to the lender or sell before the lender forecloses.

 What is pre-foreclosure?

 A notice of default is a notice from the lender to the borrower warning of an impending foreclosure.
-Typically, a mortgage note restricts lenders from sending a notice of default until a borrower is past due three consecutive payments.
-This notice includes a warning that if the borrower doesn’t make payments by a certain date, or sell the home to cover the defaulted mortgage, the home may go into foreclosure with the lender taking ownership of the house.
-A foreclosure reported on a borrower’s credit report may lower their credit score and impacts their ability to obtain mortgage and other types of financing in the future.
+This notice typically includes a warning that if the borrower doesn’t make payments or remedy the default by a certain date, the home may be referred for foreclosure.
+A foreclosure reported on a borrower’s credit report may lower their credit score and could impact a borrower’s ability to obtain mortgage and other types of financing in the future.

 Can you buy a house in pre-foreclosure?

-A home won’t officially go on the market until the foreclosure process is complete.
-If the borrower pays their outstanding debt before the home is foreclosed on, they may be able to keep their home.
+A home generally won’t officially go on the market until the foreclosure process is complete.
+If the borrower pays their outstanding debt before the home is foreclosed on, they will be able to keep their home.

 In summary